 Stay and Accommodation

-The best food in L'Aquila is local foods and you will have many opportunities to emerse yourself in local culture by selecting a different trattoria, osteria or pizzeria to eat in every day.
+The best food in L'Aquila is local food and you will have many opportunities to immerse yourself in local culture by selecting a different trattoria, osteria or pizzeria to eat in every day.
 Many of these old fashioned places are run by local families who specialize in authentic regional cuisine at low prices.
-L'Aquila also offers many charming outdoor cafes where you can sip coffee and munch on light dishes and several great gelato places to grab a delicious ice cream.
+L'Aquila also offers many charming outdoor cafés, where you can sip coffee and munch on light dishes and several great gelato places to grab a delicious ice cream.

 Some of the best restaurants in L'Aquila are La Meta, Trattorie La Matriciana and Ristorante L'Antico Borgo.
 If it's nightlife you crave head to one of the local pubs where regional wines can be sampled along with yummy cocktails and traditional appetizers.

 Shopping in L'Aquila

 In L'Aquila there are a few shopping streets lined with stores selling good clothes, jewelry, shoes and accessories.
 The older part of the city has many great small shops that sell handicrafts, pottery and fabrics.
 The weekly food markets in the city are also a great place to visit since they are crowded and colorful.
 Wine and olive oils are two of the best things to purchase in L'Aquila.